On Tate Acyclicity and Uniformity of Berkovich Spectra and Adic Spectra: Introduction

 \section{Introduction}

-An affinoid ring $(\A^{\triangleright},\A^{+})$ is said to be {\it sheafy} if the structure presheaf on the topology of the adic spectrum $\t{Spa}(\A^{\triangleright},\A^{+})$ is a sheaf.
-Similarly, a Banach $k$-algebra $(\A,\n{\cdot}_{\A})$ is said to be {\it sheafy} if the Banach algebra of sections on a rational domain of the Berkovich spectrum is independent of the choice of its presentation, and if the structure presheaf on the Grothendieck topology generated by rational domains is a sheaf.
-We note that the Banach $k$-algebra of sections associated to a rational domain of a Berkovich spectrum deeply depends on the choice of its presentation in general, because the universality of an affinoid domain does not necessarily hold.
+Throughout this paper, let $k$ denote a complete valuation field with non-trivial valuation of height $1$.
+An affinoid ring $(\A^{\triangleright},\A^{+})$ is said to be {\it sheafy} if the structure presheaf on the topology of $\t{Spa}(\A^{\triangleright},\A^{+})$ is a sheaf.
+We always assume that $\A^{\triangleright}$ is a complete Tate ring, and mainly consider the case where $\A^{\triangleright}$ is a topological $k$-algebra.
+Similarly to an affinoid ring, a Banach $k$-algebra $(\A,\n{\cdot}_{\A})$ is said to be {\it sheafy} if the Banach algebra of sections on a rational domain of the Berkovich spectrum is independent of the choice of its presentation, and if the structure presheaf on the Grothendieck topology generated by rational domains is a sheaf.
+Since the universality of an affinoid domain does not necessarily hold, the Banach $k$-algebra of sections associated to a rational domain of a Berkovich spectrum deeply depends on the choice of its presentation in general.
 This is one of the essential differences between a Berkovich spectrum and an adic spectrum.

-Even if two rational domains in an adic spectrum share all points of height $1$, they do not coincide in general.
+A Banach $k$-algebra $(\A,\n{\cdot})$ (resp.\ An affinoid ring $(\A^{\triangleright},\A^+)$ over $k$) is said to be {\it uniform} if the equality $\n{f^2} = \n{f}^2$ holds for any $f \in \A$ (resp.\ if $(\A^{\triangleright})^{\circ}$ is bounded).
 We construct an example of a uniform Banach algebra such that a rational localisation of the Berkovich spectrum does not preserve the uniformity.
 It is an example of a non-sheafy uniform Banach algebra.
 We also construct examples of uniform affinoid rings such that rational localisations of the adic spectra do not preserve the uniformity.
 One of them is an example of a non-sheafy uniform affinoid ring.
 We explain briefly the motivation of constructing such examples.

+First of all, we are interested in whether there is a good criterion of the sheaf condition.
+We recall several known facts for it.